 Snoring and Obstructive Sleep Apnea in Boca Raton, FL

 Snoring is a loud, rasping noise that is made when the soft palate, uvula, and other airway structures vibrate during sleep.
-It may not be the most pleasant thing globally, but it does not have the same health impact that sleep apnea does.
+It may not be the most pleasant thing globally, but it does not have the same health impact that sleeps apnea does.
 However, excessive and loud snoring is often the first sign of sleep apnea that people notice.

 What separates sleep apnea from snoring?
 With obstructive sleep apnea, you pause breathing while sleeping.
 Those suffering from sleep apnea will wake from this disturbance, gasping for air, and even choking.
 When sleep apnea is severe, it prevents the body from getting the rest and air, it needs to stay healthy and alive.